-If you selected a textbook for your class that has an available eBook, as the instructor you can view the eBook in WebAssign® without charge.
+If you selected a textbook for your class that has an available eBook, as the instructor you can view the eBook in WebAssign without charge.
+To know if your selected textbook includes an eBook, look for the eBook icon below the textbook description when you are creating your course.

 Under Class Tools, click eBook.